ChristophianSulaiman/cse15l-lab-reports/Week_1_Lab_Report.md

 # **Week 1 Lab Report**
+Christophian Austin Sulaiman

 Hello, this is my week 1 lab report!

 ## Step 1: Installing Visual Studio Code:
 ![Image](VsCode%20setup-%20Christophian.png)

 So in here, I have installed visual studio code.
-To install VSC, you go to their website and follow the instructions given based on the operating system you use.
+To install VSC, you go to their [website](https://code.visualstudio.com/) and follow the instructions given based on the operating system you use.
 In my case, it is Windowns.

 ## Step 2: Remotely Connecting:
 ![Image](ssh%20cs15l.png)

 In this step, we are connecting to the super computers of UCSD called ieng6.
-Firstly if you use windows like me, please install OpenSSH, if you use an OSX device, simply use your terminal.
+Firstly if you use windows like me, please install OpenSSH via [this website](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui), if you use an OSX device, simply use your terminal.
 Type "ssh cs15lfa22xx@ieng6.ucsd.edu", where xx is the last 2 digits of your own account, to log in to ieng6 through your terminal.
 If they ask you about a fingerprint the first time you log in, type "yes".

 ## Step 3: Trying Some Commands:
 ![Image](cse15l%203.png)